MrRisoni/otaspa/README.md

 inspired from kiwi.com

 Issues :

--Passenger Names are  not updated properly in the price box
+- Passenger Names are  not updated properly in the price box
 - Adding/removing passenger is not thoroughly tested

 Products :  Air
             Ship
             Hotel
             Car
+  with reusable components

 Heroku URL : https://intense-caverns-58243.herokuapp.com/